Bushra2252/holbertonschool-zero_day/README.md

-This is README inside git folder
+This is my main README file